rybplayer/cse15l-lab-reports/lab1report.md

 ```
 The working directory when the command was run is `\lecture1`. \
 Adding a directory as argument to `cat` appears to print
-a confirmation that the argument is a directory. \
+a confirmation that the argument is a directory, rather
+than say printing the contents of files in the directory
+as one might expect from `cat`. \
-This is not an error.
+This is an error.

 Here is an example of `cat` with a file as argument:
 ```